Floofies/Differentia.js/CONTRIBUTING.md

 # :mag: Adding Search Algorithm Strategies

+You should probably learn how `searchIterator` works before continuing: [Read on Documentation Site](http://differentia.io/?p=searchIterator%2Fsearch-algorithm-iterators.md);

 To add an search algorithm to the library, you must use the Strategy Pattern together with `runStrategy`, which is the primary gateway for your algorithms to interact with a search iterator.
 Your algorithm will be tightly coupled to `searchIterator`, and you should make use of one of the many properties made available through it's shared state object.
 An algorithm may "steer" the search algorithm by directly mutating certain properties of `state`.

 All strategies added to the `strategies` object will be automatically revealed to the end-user via their `interface` properties.